|Dates / Deadlines:|

 |Program Director:||Francis, Sarah, Reddy, Manju||ISU Course:||FSHN 496, GLOBE 496|

-Program fee: $3,850 which includes airfare, lodging, program transportation, all entrance fees, program coordination, visa and group meals.
+Program fee: $4,700.00 which includes airfare, lodging, program transportation, all entrance fees, program coordination, India visa, most meals and required CISI health and emergency insurance).
 If you purchase your own airline ticket, you will be billed the program fee less the cost of the airline ticket.

-Other Fees - 1) $10 program application fee to the Ag Study Abroad office; 2) $105 study abroad administrative fee charged by Study Abroad Center; 3) tuition and fees for 3 credits during summer 2012
+Other Fees - 1) $10 program application fee to the Ag Study Abroad office; 2) $105 study abroad administrative fee charged by Study Abroad Center; 3) ISU tuition and fees for 3 credits during summer 2014

-Out of Pocket Personal Cost - 1) passport which costs $135 if you don't already have one; 2) ISIC (International Student ID Card) which costs $26; 3) health insurance if you are not covered on your existing policy; and 4) immunizations (varies based on where you go).
-Of course, there are also other personal costs, such as some meals and souvenirs, etc.
+Out of Pocket Personal Cost - 1) passport which costs $135 if you don't already have one; 2) immunizations (varies based on where you go in the country, what you already have, and what insurance policy you have - approx. $500), 3) there are also other personal costs, such as some meals, snacks, and souvenirs, etc (approx. $350).

 If you are in the College of Agriculture and Life Sciences and a first time traveler, contact Jodi Cornell at firstname.lastname@example.org to see how you can get the cost of your passport reimbursed.

-Program prerequisites: Undergraduates from any Colleges at ISU and students from other universities will be considered, however preference will be given to students who can express a strong interest in integrated agriculture, food systems, nutrition and health, particularly in India.
+Program prerequisites: Undergraduates from any Colleges at ISU; preference will be given to students who can express a strong interest in integrated agriculture, food systems, nutrition and health, particularly in India.